 - For limited use for example 5 to 15 times per day

 - With limited load weight and height rise

 There are other lifts that can carry more than one person and greater weights.
 Contact Direct Lifts on 1300 034 011 to discuss what other options may suit your specific needs.

 Portable platform lifts provide a quick and convenient solution to moving a person from ground height up to a maximum height of 830mm.
 A small ramp attached to the lift allows for easy wheelchair access.
 Carrying load capacity varies from 180kg or 300kg.
 After use the portable platform lift can be wheeled away and stored.
 It is designed for both indoor and outdoor use and operates off 1 x 230V/ 50-60Hz power supply.

-Finally, remember it is important to have your lift installed regularly to ensure its smooth and reliable operation for many years
+Finally, remember it is important to have your lift serviced regularly to ensure its smooth and reliable operation for many years

 Book an appointment, reach us @ 1300 134 011